androgitai/BurgerBuilder/README.md

-This is a Burger Builder App enjoy your burger XD
+This is a Burger Builder App with React enjoy your burger XD